aimms/documentation/webui/table-widget.rst

 The same visual indications are seen when the filters are applied as explained in the above steps.

-You can also remove selected elements by either clicking on the "x" on each individual element, or remove the complete selection by clicking the "X" in the selction box, as illustrated below.
+You can also remove selected elements by either clicking on the "x" on each individual element, or remove the complete selection by clicking the "X" in the selection box, as illustrated below.

     .. image:: images/TableFilters_FilterHeaderRemove1.png
         :align: center